 9. Paramedic

-A paramedic’s scope of practice is much greater than Basic or Advanced EMTs.
+A paramedic’s scope of practice is much greater than that of Basic or Advanced EMTs.
 They can administer a wide variety of medications, including narcotics.
 While in the back of a moving ambulance, they can perform cardioversions for dysrhythmias, endotracheal intubation for airway management, and needle chest decompression for pneumothorax.

 Beyond the adrenaline rush, paramedics are experts in critical care and rapid decision-making.
 They’re the frontline responders, making life-saving decisions on the spot.
 This ability to think on their feet and make swift, informed choices is a cornerstone in emergency medicine.